pbordner/18-SIEM-s-Homework/readme.md

    - [Admin Logins](resources/Administrator_logs.csv)

 2. When did the brute force attack occur?
-- The attack started a 9:00 AM on Friday February 21st, 2020 and lasted for 5 hours.
+A. The attack started a 9:00 AM on Friday February 21st, 2020 and lasted for 5 hours.
    - Hints:
      - Look for the `name` field to find failed logins.
      - Note the attack lasted several hours.

 3. Determine a baseline of normal activity and a threshold that would alert if a brute force attack is occurring.
-- The baseline of normal activity is around 20 and I set my threshold at 50
+A. The baseline of normal activity is around 20 and I set my threshold at 50

 4. Design an alert to check the threshold every hour and email the SOC team at SOC@vandalay.com if triggered.